altaga/Safe-Vault/README.md

 - [Wallet HOC CODE](./SafeVault/src/utils/walletHOC.js)
 - [Web3 Modal CODE](./SafeVault/src/App.js)

+Hack to integrate the Base network with an Email Provider in React Native.

+On this node_modules file @web3modal/email-react-native/src/W3mFrameProvider.ts

+Change this lines or use the patch in the [patches folder](./Patches/@web3modal+email-react-native+2.0.1.patch):

+- Line 313:

+        const chainId = 8453;

+- Line 349:

+        return 8453

+- Line 438:

+        this.setLastUsedChainId(8453);

 ## Safe Account:

 Being able to use the card to pay with crypto is only possible thanks to [Safe](https://safe.global/wallet) and its Smart Contract Wallets creation service, in addition to being able to integrate all its functions into the wallet through [ Safe Protocol SDK](https://docs.safe.global/sdk/protocol-kit) for Javascript.
 The entire implementation of the creation of the wallet and the card transactions is in the following links.